stewbeef/clanfortune/README.md

 Ok, I've uploaded my script for this you can download it in Kolmafia with the CLI command:

 svn checkout https://github.com/stewbeef/clanfortune/branches/release

-(um, remove the link bit that the chat added in though) (if you installed this when there was a bug, you'll need to remove it with svn delete clanfortune)
+(if you installed this when there was a bug, you'll need to remove it with svn delete clanfortune)

 clanfortune help